 A double-blind study with 60 volunteers aged 18 to 65 looked at the effects of probiotics on cholesterol.
 Each day for 12 weeks, one group received a capsule that contained 120 billion viable Lactobacillus strains, which happen to be abundant in cultured vegetables.
 The other group got a placebo.
 There was a 13.6 percent overall reduction in total cholesterol in the people who took the probiotic as compared with the placebo group.
 Moreover, the participants with the highest cholesterol at the start of the study reduced their total cholesterol by 17.4 percent.
 Their LDL cholesterol—the “bad” cholesterol—was lowered by 17.6 percent, compared with the placebo group.
 10 This is a significant reduction in total cholesterol.
 Ingesting cultured foods provides not only the Lactobacillus strains that were used in the study but also various others that add to an overall balanced gut.

-Irritable Bowel Syndrome IBS
+Irritable Bowel Syndrome (IBS)

-Another study, done in Norway, compared three groups: two composed of people who were suffering from IBS and one with subjects who had no symptoms of IBS.
+Another study, done in Norway, compared three groups: two groups composed of people who were suffering from IBS and one with subjects who had no symptoms of IBS.
 One of the IBS groups was given dietary advice, and the other two groups didn’t receive this advice.
 Many people who have IBS avoid dairy because it causes their symptoms to flare up.
 The people in the IBS group who got advice were told to consume fermented milk products containing probiotics.
 Interestingly, the people who consumed the most fermented dairy did significantly better than their counterparts.
-They reported an improvement in quality of life and a reduction of abdominal pain.13
+They reported an improvement in their quality of life and a reduction of abdominal pain.3

 As of late, people have been sending me more and more stories of how these foods have improved their kidney health.
 A woman recently shared with me how she had just discovered that she had kidney disease and that her children had it too.
 Within just a few months of consuming cultured foods, new tests came back confirming normal kidney function.
 She was astonished, as was her doctor, that the kidneys could heal so rapidly, and it made her a strong believer in the power of cultured foods.